+‘Are they ineligible?’
 Why no Dalits, minorities on culture panel, Kanimozhi asks Centre

 The 16-member committee has been formed to study the origin and evolution of Indian culture dating back to around 12,000 years.

 Dravida Munnetra Kazhagam MP Kanimozhi on Tuesday asked the Centre why it had not included any member of minority communities and Dalits to an expert panel constituted by the government to study the origin and evolution of Indian culture.
 “Shouldn’t minorities and Dalits talk about Indian culture?” she tweeted.
 “Or are they ineligible?”
+The panel does not comprise any women either.

 On Monday, Union minister Prahlad Patel had informed Parliament in a written reply that a 16-member committee was looking into the origin and evolution of Indian culture dating back to around 12,000 years, according to PTI.
 Prahlad said the panel would also explore its “interface with the cultures of the world”.